Retail trade group sees solid holiday sales despite pandemic

 Many mall-based stores and other small and mid-sized businesses are still struggling to recover heading into the heart of the holiday season.

+In the first wave of COVID-induced shutdowns, the gap in year-over-year sales trends was 57 percentage points between essential and non-essential with essential store sales posting a 6.4% gain while the rest suffered a 51.3% drop.
+During the second spike, which took place during the summer, the gap was smaller with few shutdowns, but it was still substantial.

+So far, in this third wave, the sales performance gap is still sizable but any shutdowns will hurt sales for non-essential businesses dramatically, according to Mangiapane.

-However, the NRF cited that the aggregate retail sales have seen a V-shaped recovery, growing both month-over-month and year-over-year each month since June.
+Still, the NRF cited that the aggregate retail sales have seen a V-shaped recovery, growing both month-over-month and year-over-year each month since June.
 As calculated by NRF, sales rose 10.6% in October compared with October 2019, likely fueled in part by early holiday shopping.
 For the first ten months of this year, retail sales rose 6.4% compared with the first 10 months of 2019.

 ________